bjornsturmberg/NumBAT/docs/source/fem_EM.rst

 FEM Errors
 -----------

 There are 2 errors that can be easily triggered within the Fortran FEM routines.
-These both cause them to simulation to abort and the terminal to be unresponsive (until you kill python or the screen session as described in :ref:`screen_sesh`).
+These both cause them to simulation to abort and the terminal to be unresponsive (until you kill python or the screen session).

 The first of these is ::